hassanjuwel/Test-demo/README.md

 # Test-demo
-This is first git repos
+This is my first git repos.
 Author:Juwel Hassan